martin-lorentzon/pattern-collections/README.md

 * Included/Excluded **Attributes**

 ## Optimisation
 The extension has the potential of sorting 1K objects in less than one second.
-I'm continuously searching for more optimisations; however, most of the time sorting is spent on unlinking/linking of objects and cannot be parallelised.
+I'm continuously searching for more optimisations; however most of the time sorting is spent on unlinking/linking of objects and cannot be parallelised.

 ## Additional Details
 * **Enable/Disable** - Toggle its impact on sorting without completely removing it